Generic Hamiltonian Dynamics

-In this section, we state the proof of some auxiliary results for Hamiltonian systems defined on a $2d$-dimensional symplectic manifold, for $d\geq2$.
-The first one (Lemma \ref{periodlemma}) asserts that, $C^2$-generically, the quotient between the period of two distinct closed orbits of a Hamiltonian is irrational.
-After, in Lemma \ref{lemmaregular}, we state that, given a $C^2$-generic Hamiltonian $H$, there exists an open and dense set in $H(M)$ such that every energy taken in such a set is regular.
-Afterwards, we show that, given a $C^2$-generic Hamiltonian $H$, there exists an open and dense set in $H(M)$ such that, for every energy $e$ taken in such a set, the Hamiltonian level $(H,e)$ is transitive (Lemma \ref{translemma}).
+In this section, we state the proof of two auxiliary results for Hamiltonian systems defined on a $2d$-dimensional symplectic manifold, for $d\geq2$.
+The first one (Lemma~\ref{pastingHamilt}) is a version of the $C^1$-Pasting Lemma for Hamiltonians.
+Actually, in the Hamiltonian setting, the proof of this result is much more simple.
+The second one (Lemma \ref{periodlemma}) asserts that, $C^2$-generically, the quotient between the period of two distinct closed orbits of a Hamiltonian is irrational.